- Price: $3850 // 6 NIGHTS / 5 DAYS FISHING

 It’s a great trip for those who enjoy riding horses.
 Our horses are very mellow.
 It’s a relatively easy 1.5 hour ride (4 miles) beginning in arid open country on the upper river where the mountains just start to begin to settle down before melding into the open Patagonian pampas to the east.
 The trail rises up several hundred feet through this spectacular open mountain country before eventually leading into an old growth Lenga forest (Southern Beech) that surrounds the entire lake.

-The lake (which we are now calling Lago Los Farios) is a mile and a half in length and truly pristine with fantastically clear water.
+Lago Los Farios itself is a mile and a half in length and truly pristine with fantastically clear water.
 One of our guests and guides last year had the rare experience of sighting an endangered Huemul (Andean Deer) close up as it waded along the lake’s edge.
 There is a very large and healthy population of brown trout that averaging between 15 – 19 inches that are incredibly stout and hard fighting.
 We believe that a prolific scud population contributes to their exceptional condition.
 Dragonflies are abundant and we often have great success taking fish on large drys (Gypsy Kings, Chernobyl Ants, etc.) throughout the season.
 As always, weather conditions dictate the techniques that we employ to take fish, with warm days typically providing the best surface action.

 Our standard coastal fishing option involves a 1.5 to 2 hour drive north to the Queulat National Park.
 It is a tremendously beautiful drive and worth the visit just for the scenery alone.
 We recommend it as an overnight and typically use the quaint Cabanas Queulat as a place to overnight, but the luxurious Termas de Puyuhuapi is also an option.